alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ARuler](https://github.com/duzexu/ARuler) - Mesure distance using apple ARKit.
 * [ARViewer](https://github.com/farice/ARShooter/tree/master/ARViewer)
 * [augmented-card](https://github.com/vigetlabs/augmented-card)
+* [baraba](https://github.com/nsoojin/baraba) - Make your UIScrollView scroll automatically when user is looking 👀 by tracking face using ARKit and AVFoundation.
 * [Findme](https://github.com/mmoaay/Findme) - An ARKit App that can help your friends to find you.
 * [Morse-Vision](https://github.com/acotilla91/Morse-Vision) - More Vision is a simple app that utilizes ARKit to interpret blinks as morse code which are then transcribed to text.
 * [RealityKit-CardFli](https://github.com/maxxfrazer/RealityKit-CardFlip) - An example app using Apple's new RealityKit framework.